 behind this announcement is to ensure a more uniform distribution of ERC

 grantees across Europe.

-The visits should last for a minimum of three months and up to six months.
+The visits should last for a minimum of one month and up to six months.

 According to the call, within specified time of the visit's conclusion, visiting

 researcher has to apply for one of the three types of ERC grants (i.e. starting,